Top 10 Cultural Differences that Can Cause Embarrassment, Misunderstanding and Even Troubles

 Greek: Hey dude, do you want to visit Athens?

-Well saying that tons of Greeks lived in Egypt or still do live Egypt it must have been difficult.
+Well, considering that tons of Greeks lived in Egypt or still do live in Egypt, it must have been difficult.

 The Contenders